tytydraco/yessleep/out/The_Flayed_Deer_of_Mossy_Pines.md

 However, what I experienced recently has left me shaken to say the least.
 I received a phone call back in November from, well, let's just keep it anonymous, but if you really want to look for where it is, you might find what you're looking for in Appalachia.
 The call came from a woman who asked if I'd like to come investigate something that she said was the explanation.
 It was a Sunday afternoon, and I was tired, so I replied with a snarky comment that I admit wasn't the kindest,

 "Listen, I'm a cryptozoologist, not a paranormal investigator.
-If yoy wanna get Zach Baggins, be my guest."
+If yoy wanna get Zach Bagans, be my guest."

 As I said, I sounded like a grumpy asshole.
 But she was kind enough to respond and give me more grace than I deserved,